bnema/gordon/README.md

 ## **Why ?**

-I found myself spending too much time manually deploying my containerized web apps via remote SSH.
-I needed a simple tool that would automate the process, allowing me to quickly spin up my web apps and preferably not on someone else's computer.
+I needed a simple tool that would automate the process of quickly spin up my web apps and preferably not on someone else's computer.
 And since I wanted to learn Go, I decided to build it myself.

 ## **Installation / Getting Started / Usage**